Boarding Pass to 1958~ The Fantasy Table Event Reveal

 One of the things I love most about Fantasy Tables is that our friends wholeheartedly embrace the theme each year.
 No matter what crazy idea I dream up, they always seem willingly to come along for the ride.

 Our flight crew had expanded considerably.
 Joining us were two additional stewardesses, another pilot, and three glamorous passengers who looked like they came out of the 1950s.
-Every costume added another layer of authenticity to the evening.

 Most importantly, it reminded me how fortunate we are to have such wonderful friends who are good sports to play along with our latest adventure.